 - If you have an inclined foam wedge at home, you can adjust it to elevate your head while you sleep.

-- Gentle apply cold compress to your face and eye areas (gently, gently) after eyelid surgery IF your Surgeon advises this for you.
+3. Gently apply a cold compress to your face and eye area gently after eyelid surgery advised by your Surgeon.

 - These are only general suggestions, and your SURGEON may give you specific instructions you should follow.